informalsystems/modelator-py/CONTRIBUTING.md

 The project is setup as both a cli program and a collection of pure functions.
 The cli is an interface to use the pure functions but the pure functions can also be used directly by including modelator-py as a dependency and importing it into your python program.
 The launch point of the cli is in `modelator/cli::cli`.
 This is specified in `pyproject.toml::tool.poetry.scripts`.

 The cli uses the [python-fire](https://github.com/google/python-fire) library.
 Documentation for cli commands is inferred [1](https://github.com/google/python-fire/blob/master/fire/docstrings.py)[2](https://github.com/google/python-fire/issues/237#issuecomment-605653263) from [python docstrings](https://peps.python.org/pep-0257/).
+[Here's](https://github.com/informalsystems/modelator-py/blob/c87d0985d9b40d2d2980216eadbbf2b3ca2e8998/modelator/cli.py#L15-L26) an example.

 The [recordclass](https://pypi.org/project/recordclass/) library is another commonly used library.
 It provides a simple struct like type that is somewhat missing from the python language.